 In Phase 1, the Commission intends to release additional spectrum in the bands above 1 GHz, focusing on the assignment of bands which are already in common use elsewhere and hence for which a significant number of devices are already available.
-The particular bands the Commission is considering to include in this Phase are set out in the following tables.
+In light of the hurricanes in September 2017, the Commission now focusses on fixed wireless (TDD LTE) spectrum, rather than mobile spectrum.
+The particular bands the Commission is considering to include in this Phase are set out in the following table.